jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 The main limitation of XChaCha20-Poly1305 is that it is not widely implemented in other libraries yet.
 This construction also requires at least libsodium 1.0.12.

+## Additional data

+These functions accept an optional, arbitrary long "additional data" parameter.
+These data are not present in the ciphertext, but are mixed in the computation of the authentication tag.

+A typical use for these data is to authenticate version numbers, timestamps or monotonically increasing counters in order to discard previous messages and prevent replay attacks.

 ## References

 * [Limits on Authenticated Encryption Use in TLS](http://www.isg.rhul.ac.uk/~kp/TLS-AEbounds.pdf) \(Atul Luykx, Kenneth G. Paterson\).